Proven-Paradox/shaper-system/Handbook.md

 Range: None
 Targets: Self
 Cost: None
-Special: You make your next attack this round with Boon +2.
+Effect: You make your next attack this round with Boon +2.
 Description: Taking a moment to steady your aim.
 This could just be standard careful aim, looking through a scope, activating a targeting system, or other similar actions.

 #### Bash